The contents of this article are human-created.

 Last but not least, we have beet red icing, literally!
 This one differs from the other colours since beet juice is used in place of the milk.
 All you need to do is mix five teaspoons of beet juice and a squeeze of lemon juice with one cup of icing sugar, and you have a vibrant, natural red icing!

 You can always use the base and ratios of this Easy Homemade Icing recipe to experiment with other natural icing colours.
-Turmeric would be perfect for making yellow icing, while berry juices and powders could create a variety of beautiful colours as well!
+Turmeric powder can make yellow icing, while berry juices and powders can create a variety of beautiful colours as well!

-If you try this Easy Homemade Icing recipe, let me know how it was by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this Naturally Coloured Homemade Icing, let me know how it was by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Print RecipeIngredients